 No matter what type of business you are in, the development of a brand and the tools used to promote it can be varied.
 You should always consider a marketing mix that may include advertising, PR, case studies, product and corporate literature, social media, website design (and management), and eNews campaigns – to put across your messaging and build your brand effectively.

 Many businesses rely on growing their customer base by word of mouth alone, but this strategy returns only limited growth.
-Whereas building a solid marketing campaign to influence a wider audience and can make a real difference to a business - where smart marketing produces solid results.
+Contrastingly, building a solid marketing campaign to influence a wider audience and can make a real difference to a business.
+Smart marketing produces solid results.

 No matter what the size of available budget, a well-distributed marketing budget is the fundamental ingredient for profitability and growth.
 So think about how best to create the right mix of marketing activity.
 This may not be easy, but once achieved, the benefits will provide an essential component to any company’s growth.